Man in the Mirror: The Michael Jackson Story: Reception

 The film originally aired on August 6, 2004, receiving a TV rating of TV-PG for language.
 The telefilm went on to receive generally negative reviews from both fans and critics alike as the film presented Michael Jackson in a very unflattering manner and did not represent most of the true story alongside criticizing the dialogue.
 Unlike The Jacksons: An American Dream, none of Jackson's songs are heard, only mentioned in the telefilm.
 Additionally, criticism was aimed at Flex's portrayal of Jackson due to their contrasting appearances.

 Telelvision critic Melaine Mcfarland of the Seattle Post-Intelligencer called the "biopoem" (as described by the director Allan Moyle) "one of those tastelessly timed works meant to coax forth any sympathy we might have for Jackson's situation".

+On Rotten Tomatoes, the film holds a rating of 7% from 15 reviews with the consensus: "Undone by its plodding sense of chronology and shallow storytelling, Man in the Mirror: The Michael Jackson Story never finds a compelling way to tell its subject's story."

 Home media

 It is available on DVD on February 8, 2005, where it is distributed by Paramount Home Entertainment and is rated PG-13 for some brief language and thematic elements by the MPAA.